 Getting and building Firefox OS

-- Firefox OS build overview
+- Firefox OS build process summary

 - Building and installing Firefox OS requires a significant amount of time, network bandwidth, and computational power.
 This page outlines the goals of the build process and the steps of that process in order to help users along the way.